 - Once cooled, put lids on jars and refrigerate for up to 4 days.

 - If you prefer broth with less fat, once cooled, the layer of fat at the top can easily be removed.

-- To freeze, leave at least 2 inches of room from the top of a wide-mouth jar.
+- To freeze, leave at least 1 solid inch of room from the top of a wide-mouth jar.
 Refrigerate for at least a day before putting it into the freezer.
 It can be frozen for up to a year in a deep freeze.
 I do 6 months in my refrigerator freezer compartment.

 This post contains affiliate links to products I know and love.
 I recommend any of them for this recipe!